Hooleymass/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This project covers basic concepts in Shell, I/O Redirections and filters
+Basic concepts in Shell, I/O Redirections and filters